AstroHackWeek/blog/README.md

 And point your browser to http://localhost:8000.

-If you'd like to publish the site to http://astrohackweek.github.io, then use ``nikola deploy`` (Note: you need to be one of the site maintainers in order to do this).
+If you'd like to publish the site to http://astrohackweek.github.io/2014, then use ``nikola github_deploy`` (Note: you need to be one of the site maintainers in order to do this).